-Figure 9-1009a, 9-1010 and 9-1011 together show an example of how an RSTA can assign an availability window from the received RSTA Availability Window element.
+Figure 9-1009a, 9-1010 and 9-1011 together show an example of how an RSTA can assign an availability window from the received ISTA’s Availability Window element.
 Figure 9-1009a shows the bitmap in the ISTA Availability Information field of the ISTA Availability Window element included with an IFTMR.
 The bitmap has periodicity of 200 TUs and the RSTA Beacon Interval is 100 TUs.
 Figure 9-1010 shows how the RSTA calculates ISTA’s periodic availability from this bitmap relative to RSTA TSF.
-Finally, Figure 9-1011 shows how the RSTA constructs an availability window with requested periodicity of 200 Tus
+Finally, Figure 9-1011 shows how the RSTA constructs an availability window with ISTA’s requested periodicity of 200 TUs and with window duration of 10TU.
+The RSTA’s Availaiblity Window element is included in the IFTM and the patial TSF timer in the RSTA’s Availability Information Field of the Availability Window element indicates the RSTA’s TSF timer at the start of first availability window.
+The shaded region indicates the location of the assigned availability windows.